axelerant/Reading-The-Pragmatic-Programmer/Chapter-2.md

    ![Original Code](images/Original_code.jpg)
    - What are the instances where DRY is violated?

-   1. Copy paste dupliction for handling negative numbers - fixing that,
+   1. Copy paste duplication for handling negative numbers - fixing that,
    ![DRY Change 1](images/DRY_change1.jpg)
    2. Repetition of field width specification in each printf call.
 Fixing that using existing function,
    ![DRY Change 2](images/DRY_change2.jpg)